 The 30s to 40s: The Light Years

-The desire for deep intimacy or level five of intimacy can only be achieved once we’ve learned to accept ourselves without judgement.
-The 30s and 40s is where we build our confidence and heal from our past relationships.
+The desire for deep intimacy or level five of intimacy can only be achieved once we’ve learned to accept ourselves without judgment.
+The 30s and 40s are where we build our confidence and heal from our past relationships.
 People experience emotional and sexual illumination that allows them to fully enjoy deep intimate relationships built to last.

 Our drive to break through or past wounds and define our own lives is the strongest in our 30s and 40s.
 Thus we can be fearless in our pursuit of deep intimacy and experience much more pleasure from our relationships than in the past.

 Our love for ourselves gets better with age.
 In return, our love for others also gets better with age.
 Oh and the sex?
 You can bet your life that it will be on a level you’ve never experienced before as well.